-Local SEO, or local search-engine optimization, helps local shoppers find your retail store in search engine results.
-You may think you only need to worry about SEO for your online store, but local SEO for retail is just as important in helping to attract local customers to your physical location.
+Local SEO, or local search engine optimization, helps local shoppers find your retail store in search engine results.
+You may think you only need to worry about SEO for your online store, but Local SEO is just as important in helping to attract local customers to your physical location.

 Local SEO is hyperfocused on the specific location of your retail store.
-It’s used to optimize your online presence and drive traffic from a specific area to your website and foot traffic to your retail store.
+It’s used to optimize your online presence and drive traffic from a local area to your website, and foot traffic to your retail store.
 National SEO is used to reach customers on a national or global level.